-The Norwegian Petroleum Directorate (NPD) quality-assures and organizes the data reported by the companies.
-The NPD also prepares its own estimates and classifies the resources based on its own knowledge and assumptions.
-Based on this, the NPD updates the resource account for the Norwegian shelf and prepares overall forecasts.
-The forecasts are submitted to the Ministry of Petroleum and Energy (MPE) and forwarded to the Ministry of Finance (FIN).
+The Norwegian Offshore Directorate (the Directorate) quality-assures and organizes the data reported by the companies.
+The Directorate also prepares its own estimates and classifies the resources based on its own knowledge and assumptions.
+Based on this, the Directorate updates the resource account for the Norwegian shelf and prepares overall forecasts.
+The forecasts are submitted to the MoE and forwarded to the Ministry of Finance.

-The forecasts and the resource account are incorporated in several analyses and various publications, such as the "The petroleum resources on the Norwegian continental shelf" and the websites npd.no and NorskPetroleum.no.
+The forecasts and the resource account are incorporated in several analyses and various publications, such as the "The petroleum resources on the Norwegian continental shelf" and the websites sodir.no and norskpetroleum.no.